django-cms/djangocms-frontend/docs/source/getting_started.rst

       brand colors.

-The example template is customizable by a set of template blocks:
+The example template is customisable by a set of template blocks:

 ``{% block title %}``
     Renders the page title.
 Defaults to ``{% page_attribute "page_title" %}``